 Impact on traffic and parking

-Before the works start, we will install signage along the route explaining what we are doing, and will place ‘open as usual messages’ clearly in the area.
+Before the works start, we'll install signage along the route explaining what we are doing, and will place ‘open as usual messages’ clearly in the area.

-Traffic marshalls will be on site between 7.00am and 5.00pm seven days a week to assist.
+Traffic marshals will be on site between 7.00am and 5.00pm 5 days a week to assist.

-Throughout the works (not including during full road closures), resident disabled parking will remain on Marygate, wherever possible.
+Throughout the works (not including during full road closures), alternative resident disabled parking will remain on Marygate, wherever possible.
 During a limited time only, space will be made available on an adjacent road as close to the residents' premises as possible.

 Impact on pedestrians